 Production Economics & Marketing

-The keys to obtaining the right price for lentil:
+The key to obtaining the right price for lentil:

-- know the quality of lentil you have grown
+- Know the quality of lentil you produce

 Costs of Production

-Table 44 shows production and break-even techniques that may help producers plan a marketing strategy.
-Start by calculating a break-even price using average yields and a realistic estimate of production costs.
-Knowing the break-even price is critical to knowing when to sell and at what price.
-(Costs can vary from farm to farm, so use figures from your own farm.)
+Understand your fixed and variable costs of production and know your break-even costs to assist in planning a marketing strategy.
+Knowing the break-even price is critical to knowing when to sell.
+Costs can vary from farm to farm, so use figures from your own farm.

-Economic benefits are only part of the reason for growing lentil.
-Lentil offers rotational benefits as well:
+Economic benefits are only part of the reason for growing lentils.
+Lentils offer rotational benefits as well: